gervguerrero/Ubuntu-MySQL-Database-Creation-Basic/README.md

 ![image](https://github.com/gervguerrero/Ubuntu-MySQL-Database-Creation-Basic/assets/140366635/76d966af-48de-4ec0-9120-fd2b02073c31)

-On my machine, the command "_insert into coffee_table values (1, "default route", "ethopia", "light");_" is used to create a row with entires aligning with the columns made earlier:
+On my machine, the command "_insert into coffee_table values (1, "default route", "ethiopia", "light");_" is used to create a row with entries aligning with the columns made earlier:

 ![image](https://github.com/gervguerrero/Ubuntu-MySQL-Database-Creation-Basic/assets/140366635/5eca556e-08d0-41e7-a351-5b99f9be22f4)